SammyTheKop/nexquare-styles-project/README.md

   - based on the content of a group, report the mean alignment of the group
   - the backend of the application handles most of the errors and the front end displays the same

-- uses React Application to Display the Functionalities elegantly
+- uses React to Display the Functionalities elegantly
   - reusable react components such as Button, Textbox, Modal, Card, etc
   - most of the components are accessible and are developed based on the open source contents available online
   - the application allows the user to perform all the above mentioned functionalities